aspnetboilerplate/aspnetboilerplate/doc/WebSite/Multi-Lingual-Entities.md

 ### Introduction

-ASP.NET Boilerplate provides two basic interfaces for Multi-Lingual entity definitions.
+ASP.NET Boilerplate defines two basic interfaces for Multi-Lingual entity definitions to provide a standard model for translating entities.

 #### IMultiLingualEntity

-IMultiLingualEntity interface represents is used to mark multi lingual entities.
-The entities marked with IMultiLingualEntity interface must define language-neutral information.
-The entities marked with IMultiLingualEntity contains a collection of Translations which contains language-dependent information.
+`IMultiLingualEntity<TTranslation>` interface is used to mark multi lingual entities.
+The entities marked with `IMultiLingualEntity<TTranslation>` interface must define language-neutral information.
+The entities marked with `IMultiLingualEntity<TTranslation>` contains a collection of Translations which contains language-dependent information.

 A sample multi lingual entity would be;